desserts mediterranean

 Seasonal Variations

-Winter: Apples with dried cranberries.
-Bake 30 minutes.
+Winter: Apples with a few raisins.
+Bake about 30 minutes.

 Flavor Variations